 An excellent light hike path

-Cheung Chau might be appreciated and invaded by tourists, but Peng Chau has nothing to envy.
+Cheung Chau might be appreciated and invaded by tourists, but Peng Chau has nothing to envy to its big neighbor.
 Actually, it might be worth saying that Peng Chau beats Cheung Chau by the peace on the island.
-Being a small island, the area to cover is pretty limited.
-Nevertheless, the relative absence of tourists makes it all the more pleasant.
+Being a small island, the area to cover is pretty limited, but with less tourists around it is much more pleasant.

 Nothing beats thus the deserted beaches of Peng Chau.
 Nothing to do with the crowds of Cheung Chau and the numerous glass pieces that can be found along the beach.